flet-dev/website/docs/guides/python/colors.md

 Originally created by Material Design in 2014, color palettes are comprised of colors designed to work together harmoniously.

 Color swatches (palettes) consist of different shades of a certain color.
-Most swatches have shades from 100 to 900 in increments of one hundred, plus the color 50.
+Most swatches have shades from `100` to `900` in increments of one hundred, plus the color `50`.
 The smaller the number, the more pale the color.
 The greater the number, the darker the color.
-The accent swatches (e.g. redAccent) only have the values 100, 200, 400, and 700.
+The accent swatches (e.g. `redAccent`) only have the values `100`, `200`, `400`, and `700`.

 In addition, a series of blacks and whites with common opacities are available.
-For example, black54 is a pure black with 54% opacity.
+For example, `black54` is a pure black with 54% opacity.

 Palette colors can be used for setting individual controls color property or as a seed color for generating Theme colors.